lightlace/cpp-docs.de-de/docs/parallel/amp/reference/accelerator-view-class.md

 ## <a name="accelerator_view__is_auto_selection"></a>is_auto_selection

-Ruft einen booleschen Wert, der angibt, ob die Laufzeit automatisch eine entsprechende Zugriffstaste auswählt, wenn das accelerator_view-Objekt übergeben wird ein [Parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each).
+Ruft einen booleschen Wert, der angibt, ob die Common Language Runtime automatisch eine entsprechende Zugriffstaste auswählt, wenn an die "accelerator_view" übergeben wird eine [Parallel_for_each](concurrency-namespace-functions-amp.md#parallel_for_each).

 ### <a name="syntax"></a>Syntax